 Am I going to use an API, and if so, what are the most appropriate specifications?

 What type of database if any am I going to use to store the information, and how should the data be structured within that database?

-How am I going to analyze the data to provide effective analysis of the intelligence contained within the data?
+How am I going to analyze the data to provide an effective analysis of the intelligence contained within the data?

-Additional alignment opportunities exist around issues such as cost, schedule, scope and operability as well as metadata specifications, security, documentation management and data management.
+Additional alignment opportunities exist around issues such as cost, schedule, scope, and operability as well as metadata specifications, security, documentation management, and data management.

 “The discussion should include topics such as, what am I going to do for creating, warehousing, analyzing and visualizing this data, across the project life cycle.
 The proactive discussion at project initiation must allow everybody to get on the same page from the start of the project.
-We do not want people acting independently and deciding to create their own isolated databases in their own isolated environments, or developing their own non standard way of handling data, leading to an even deeper fragmentation of our body of knowledge.”
+We do not want people acting independently and deciding to create their own isolated databases in their own isolated environments, or developing their own non-standard way of handling data, leading to an even deeper fragmentation of our body of knowledge.”

 5 | Establish a Master Data Management Plan and Standard Document Specifications